Kele Okereke: Personal life

+In the early years of Bloc Party's fame, Okereke was often uncomfortable with media interviews that focused on his position as a black man in British rock music, and speculation about his sexuality when he was still closeted.
+Okereke wrote in 2011 that he felt a subtext in interviews mentioning his race, namely that he was being told that British rock music was not for black people.
+In 2007, Okereke contrasted his introverted personality with the more stereotypical rock singer bravado of his contemporaries Tom Meighan of Kasabian and Johnny Borrell of Razorlight, saying "they're gonna be a footnote in history in 10 years' time.
+There's no battle in them.
+There's no conflict".

+In October 2008, Okereke moved to Berlin to seize the city's music orientated spirit.
+He then moved to New York City until 2011, and said that the experience made him "radicalised as a black man" as he noted segregation in the United States; he said that the situation was better in the UK as his music was appreciated by largely white audiences.

 In March 2010, Okereke came out as gay in a BUTT magazine article.
 He then gave an interview and appeared on the June 2010 cover of Attitude magazine.
 He had previously been reluctant to discuss his sexuality, though he had compared himself to bisexual musicians Brian Molko and David Bowie.
-He has also compared himself to Morrissey, whose sexuality remains speculated.
 Additionally, he has discussed the homoerotic story behind the Bloc Party song "I Still Remember" and its semi-autobiographical nature.
 In June 2010, he was named as the "Sexiest Out Gay Male Artist" by music website LP33 in its annual survey.

 In 2010, Okereke launched his personal website at iamkele.com.

-In a 2014, interview with NBHAP, Okereke told that he is "excited about the future".
-He said, "There is a lot going on, a lot of upheaval but with change comes the opportunity for rebirth, which is my favourite kind of experience."